 For documentation requirements for replacement SAs, refer to VRSM E-300: Case Notes Requirements – After-the-Fact Replacement SA (Word).

-If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval by the VR Manager or state medical director was required on the initial SA, the same approvals must be obtained before issuing the replacement SA.
+If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval by the VR Manager or state medical director was required on the initial SA, the same approvals must be in place and linked to the replacement service record before issuing the replacement SA.
+For more information about RHW purchase approvals, refer to RUG E-100: Purchase Approval Requests.

 If a change is needed to services that are delivered by the same vendor (for example, if a change is needed to the MAPS codes), and approval was not required for the original SA or the new SA, then no additional approval is required.